|•Seine River Cruises »||• Moulin Rouge »|

 Flying buttresses, bell towers, menacing gargoyles, soaring spires & the occasional hunchback.
 You can revisit a thousand years of history in one visit to Notre Dame — reaching back to medieval and Gothic times.

-Over the centuries the Notre Dame Cathedral has pretty much seen it all.
+Over the centuries the Notre Dame Cathedral has seen a lot.
+An awful lot.

 In the 16th century puritanical Huguenots practically destroyed it.
 Napoleon held his coronation here.
 During the French Revolution many treasures were ruined and it was re-dedicated it to the "Cult of Reason".

 But this Gothic masterpiece survived all that – and more – and today it is one of the most famous Roman Catholic cathedrals, able to hold a congregation of six thousand people.
-Notre Dame Paris is located in the center of the city on the Île de la Cité, near the Hotel-Dieu, the Préfecture de Police (police headquarters), the Palais de Justice and La Sainte Chapelle, the second most famous church in Paris.
+Notre Dame is located smack in the center of Paris on the Île de la Cité.
+It's near the Hotel-Dieu, the Préfecture de Police (police headquarters), the Palais de Justice and La Sainte Chapelle, the second most famous church in Paris.

 Walk around to the back side of Notre Dame Cathedral and take the pedestrian bridge to the other island, Île Saint Louis.
 There you'll find one of our favorite winter eateries, Brasserie de l'Île St Louis.

 Get an Insider's peek into the historic Cathedral – and the island it sits on – in this small-group walking tour.